jxu9001/8PuzzleSolver/readme.txt

 running astar2:

 ANALYSIS OF MY TWO HEURISTICS
-Heuristic 1: # of misplaced tiles (+ moves made so far) maybe not Heuristic 2: Σ(manhattan distance from each tile to its goal position) (+ moves made so far) maybe not
+Heuristic 1: # of misplaced tiles
+Heuristic 2: Σ(manhattan distance from each tile to its goal position)